A fix for the Meteosat Third Generation – Imager 1 satellite

 What happened to the Flexible Combined Imager on board the Meteosat Third Generation – Imager 1 (MTG-I1) satellite?

-Bojkov: There is a hardware issue with the calibration and obturation mechanism, resulting in the mechanism being unstable.
+Bojkov: There is an issue with the Flexible Combined Imager (FCI) calibration and obturation mechanism (COM), resulting in the unavailability of the on board calibration.
 Because of this, we lost the usual way we calibrate, or monitor the health of, instruments on board.
 Luckily, we were already developing a new software system for monitoring and calibrating satellite instruments, so we were able to start using this for the Flexible Combined Imager.

 What is calibration and why do satellite instruments need to be calibrated?